MichalHe/amaya/README.md

 #### Example - Running the TPTP benchmark
 The following command specifies a benchmark to be run as all smt2 files present in the `smt-files/tptp` folder (without recursive searching).
 The option `--backend naive` specifies that the transition functions should be stored as Python built-in sets of transition symbols
 (will not use MTBDDs).
-The option `--execute-times 10` specifies that every benchmark file should run 10 times.
+The option `--execute-times 10` specifies that every benchmark file should be run 10 times.
 ```bash
 python3 amaya.py --backend naive benchmark --add-directory smt-files/tptp/ --execute-times 10
 ```